MikeRogers0/Talks/slides/Taking-Rails-Offline/slides.md

 - URL of service worker must stay the same, e.g. `/service-worker.js`
 - Cache size is pretty varied between devices, ~25MB ( https://stackoverflow.com/a/35696506/445724 ) is the maximum
-- Different devices handle the cache lifetime differently
+- I've had one running on my local dev & a page not updating.
 - It is tampering with requests, so can go wrong
-- Not suitable for all use apps
+- There isn't a perfect gem or configuration for Rails apps.

 ---